 Heaters aimed at this market have not generally had rave reviews and it is therefore interesting that Pentair have chosen to market this as the baby brother of their successful MasterTemp model range.
 Hopefully this means that they are confident that it will be reliable.

-Even though this heater has been available for over a year, there are not a great many user reviews out there.
+Even though this heater has been available fora few years now, there are not a great many user reviews out there.
 Hopefully this means that most buyers are happy with it, we will have to wait a bit longer to find out.

 This model is readily available including from our recommended supplier – Pool Supply World.
 Click Here to visit their site.

 The TropiCal range are AquaCal’s economy range of heat pumps.
 They are aimed at owners of above-ground pools or small in-ground pools.
-For 2017 a new look has been introduced but the specifications are unchanged.
+For 2017 a new look was introduced but the specifications remained unchanged.

 Compared to the HeatWave SuperQuiet range they are less powerful, smaller, lighter, a bit noisier and have a lower throughput.
 There is only a single thermostat but they are significantly less expensive.

-To buy an AcquCal TropiCal heat pump from Pool Supply World – Click Here.
+To buy an AcquCal TropiCal heat pump from Poolcenter – Click Here.

 There are five 60Hz models outputting 51k, 72k, 96k, 112k and 132k BTU with a COP ranging from 5.4 up to 6.0.
 Click here to see the product brochure.